 On Utah and Omaha beaches, combat cameramen carrying bulky 35mm cameras and film made for easy targets for Nazi machine gunners defending Hitler’s shores.
 Even cameras mounted to landing craft didn’t survive the carnage.

 The U.S. National Archives and Records Administration occasionally goes through its extensive records.
-One writer, Audrey Amidon, found what she believes is a once-Secret film reel possibly shown to to Allied troops in France on D plus 7.
+One writer, Audrey Amidon, found what she believes is a once-secret film reel possibly shown to Allied troops in France on D plus 7.

 She found the reels in separate, non-sequential Army Signal Corps catalogs, identified as combat footage taken from D-Day to D plus 3 — the first documentary of the invasion of Fortress Europe by the Allies.

 NARA cites a document from the Supreme Headquarters Allied Expeditionary Force that could be proof the documentary film found by Amidon is the one shown to the troops in France.
 It refers to the above film as “an uncensored film of the assault on the French Coast.”

 The fierce fighting on D-Day and the clumsiness of one Major are the reason we see the same footage of D-Day over and over again.